bez4pieci/Phonegap-Cookies-Plugin/README.md

 ## Why a plugin?

-On Phonegap `document.cookie` is empty, index.html and all other files are loaded with `file://` protocol.
+On Phonegap `document.cookie` is empty, since index.html and all other files are loaded with `file://` protocol.
 Phonegap manages cookies internally, but doesn't expose any function for clearing them.

 ## Installation